STAMP-project/pitmp-maven-plugin/README.md

 Light pink show lack of line coverage, dark pink shows lack of mutation coverage.

-Running PMP on your project
+Run PMP on your project
 ===========================

 Install the plugin